 History of the Company

 The Detroit Photographic Co. and Detroit Publishing Co. actively produced postcards from the late 1890s until the early 1930s.
 The quality of its colour renderings of photographs was remarkable for its time, a product of its having licensed the proprietary “photochrom” process of the venerable Swiss printing house Orell Füssli.
 The company’s principals were Detroiters Edwin Hector Husher (1863-1923) and William Allan Livingstone (1867-1924), both of whom were photographers who were able to contribute their personal inventories to the company’s publishing projects.
 They were soon joined by William Henry Jackson (1843-1942), a painter and photographer who enriched Detroit Photo’s offerings with his own collection of approximately 10,000 negatives, the product of his many years in the American West.
-Among Jackson’s images were a significant number that later featured on the company’s postcards of the Canadian Rockies.
+Among Jackson’s images were a significant number that were later featured on the company’s postcards of the Canadian Rockies.

 Detroit Photo in Canada